Brass Monkeys

-Brass Monkeys is an Australian sitcom that screened in 1984 on the Seven Network.
-The series was produced by Gary Reilly and Tony Sattler, who are known for comedy series Kingswood Country and Hey Dad!.
+Brass Monkeys is an Australian television sitcom that was first broadcast in 1984 on the Seven Network.
+The series was written and produced by Gary Reilly and Tony Sattler, who were known for comedy series The Naked Vicar Show and Kingswood Country.
 The title comes from the colloquial expression "cold enough to freeze the balls off a brass monkey", in reference to the cold climate of the Antarctic.

+Synopsis

 Brass Monkeys is the story of a pretty female doctor who joins a group of men confined to the lonely isolation of an Australian Antarctic expedition station.